It’s Come to This: Defending Ann Coulter

 Allowing undesirable ideas to be heard does not equal agreeing with them.
 Allowing undesirable ideas to be heard does not mean that you are willing to let them flourish.
 Bad ideas, exposed as a normal part of a healthy democratic discussion, die of their own weight.
 Allowing undesirable ideas to be heard is simply the baseline of respect that we should offer one another as human beings, as a starting point to being a civil society.
 And contrary to what many on the left seem to think – and this is really important – denying that respect and shutting people down does not prevent the ideas from existing or even growing: it merely forces them underground and causes them to grow more twisted and distorted amid grinding bitterness, rage, and lack of sunlight.
 Trump’s voters have been there for decades.
 They are largely people whose mildly distasteful ideas, denied the dignity of hearing and discussion, were allowed to simmer and become something far less likable.

 UC Berkeley’s decision to cancel Ann Coulter’s speech was wrong but understandable.
 The school was worried about the safety of their students in the event that violence should break out again.

-Ann Coulter deserves the right to say what he thinks as much as Bernie Sanders, Rachel Maddow, Elizabeth Warren, or any other American.
-As long as Coulter and people like him continue to get shut down, their ideas will only get meaner and uglier.
+Ann Coulter deserves the right to say what she thinks as much as Bernie Sanders, Rachel Maddow, Elizabeth Warren, or any other American.
+As long as Coulter and people like her continue to get shut down, their ideas will only get meaner and uglier.

 – rob rünt